 Among his crime-fighting weapons was his stash of shrinking pills, called Chiquitolina.
 As you can see in the picture, he became very small, and the effect lasted for a few minutes after taking a dosage.

 I will always remember the scenes during which a female character would give him a very close look, or hold him in the palm of her hand.
 Heck, even the ones with male interaction worked for me.
-Back then I had no idea why I loved those parts of the show so much.
+When I was a child and watched the reruns, I had no idea why I loved those parts of the show so much.
 Now I do.